syler11/ms1-gym/README.md

-### **Technologies used:**
+## **Technologies used:**
 The following languages and framework were used to create this project.
 * HTML5 – provided the main structure of the website.
 * CSS3 – provided the styling of the website and the overall content.
-* Bootstrap 4.6.1 – provided the responsive structure and some other component such as jumbotron, modal, navbarand form.
+* Bootstrap 4.6.1 – provided the responsive structure and some other component such as jumbotron, modal, navbar and form.
 * Balsamiq - development tool was used to create the wireframe for the website.
 * Git - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * GitHub - GitHub is used to store the projects code after being pushed from Git.

-### **Testing:**
+## **Testing:**

-**First Time Visitor Goals**
+### **First Time Visitor Goals**
 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content relevant to me.
-The navigation elements can be easily accessed reagrdless of the screen size of the user and navigated between the pages.
+The navigation elements can be easily accessed regardless of the screen size of the user and navigated between the pages.
 I wanted to customize bootstrap hamburger icon what proved to be challenging so I have coded my very own hamburger icon and customized as I wanted.
-With this customization I have overcome some other issues such as the bootstrap button was sliding horizontally as clicked
+With this customization I have overcome some other issues such as the bootstrap button was sliding horizontally when clicked on.
 * As a First Time Visitor, I want to easily understand the ethos of the gym and what they offer me as client.
 The main page and also the about page give an insight of the first time users what the gym has to offer
 and who are the people both owners and member of this gym.
 * As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 Recommendation of other people are very important therefore the testimonials on the main page will build trust and also gives opportunity
 to the first time user to identify channels to find out more information about the gym from external sources.
 (Trustpilot, Facebook)